CKCO-DT

-CKCO-DT (channel 13) is a television station in Kitchener, Ontario, Canada.
-Part of the CTV Television Network, it is owned and operated by network parent Bell Media alongside London-based CTV 2 station CFPL-DT, although the two stations maintain separate operations.
-CKCO-DT's studios are located at 864 King Street West in Kitchener (across from the Grand River Hospital and Ion rapid transit light rail station adjacent to the Waterloo border), and its transmitter is located at Baden Tower between Snyders Road East and Highway 7 in Baden, just west of the Kitchener city limits.
+CKCO-DT (channel 13) is a television station in Kitchener, Ontario, Canada, owned and operated by the CTV Television Network, a division of Bell Media.
+It is sister to London-based CTV2 outlet CFPL-DT (channel 10), although the two stations maintain separate operations.
+CKCO-DT's studios are located on King Street West in Kitchener (across from the Grand River Hospital and Ion rapid transit light rail station adjacent to the Waterloo border), and its transmitter is located at Baden Tower between Snyders Road East and Highway 7 in Baden, just west of the Kitchener city limits.

 History

 The station first signed on the air at 6 p.m. on March 1, 1954.
 Its signal transmitted from the Baden Tower (a transmitter on Baden Hill), near Baden, just west of Kitchener.
 The transmitter has become one of the most identifiable landmarks in the area.
 Originally, like all privately owned television stations in Canada from 1953 to 1959, CKCO was an affiliate of the CBC; it became an affiliate of CTV in 1963.
 The station increased its transmitter power in the early 1960s to reach London, from which Kitchener then received CBC affiliate programs on CFPL-TV.

 CKCO was originally owned by Central Ontario Television, a consortium that included the Famous Players theatre chain (now owned by Cineplex Entertainment) and businessman Carl Arthur Pollock, president of the family-owned television manufacturer Electrohome, although his broadcast holdings – which also included radio stations CFCA-FM and CKKW – were operated by a separate company.
 At one time, CKCO was owned by CAP Communications, whose name was taken from Pollock's initials; a corporate reorganization in 1970 placed the stations directly under the ownership of Electrohome, which also acquired control of CKCO when Canadian broadcasting laws required domestic ownership of stations, ending the involvement of American-owned Famous Players, which at the time was owned by Paramount Pictures' parent company Gulf + Western (the latter was acquired by the original Viacom).
 CKCO would become the first station in Canada to provide closed captioning for all of its local newscasts, in 1988.